 With very few exceptions (such as in emergencies in which an unconscious patient needs emergency treatment or people who are mentally ill or lack the intellectual capacity to make decisions for themselves) adults in New Zealand have the right to give (or withhold) informed consent to any medical intervention.
 In the case of children below the age of 16, it is their parents (or legal guardians) who have the right to make decisions on their behalf in matters of health care.

-A discussion of informed consent is available on the website of the Health and Disability Commissioner http://www.hdc.org.nz/education/informed-consent from which this excerpt is taken:
+A good, concise discussion of informed consent used to be available on the website of the Health and Disability Commissioner.
+An excerpt is below:

 “A consumer is entitled to receive information about his or her condition, the options for treatment, and the anticipated outcome of each treatment option.
 This includes any associated physical, emotional, mental, social or sexual outcomes, expected risks and side effects of the treatment, the time frame in which these may occur, and any steps that can be taken to minimise them.

 “Where relevant, ongoing implications of the procedure need to be discussed.
 The option of not agreeing to undergo the procedure, and the outcome of this option, should also be explained.